1. Check out a version¶

 Assuming you have installed packages on your installation (

 1. Add sort-packages to the

 1 2 3 4 5 6 7

-are sorted.
-The following code example updates a few requirements with what you can also expect in the upcoming
+The following example updates a few requirements with what you can expect in the upcoming change:

 1 2 3 4

-You can consider the result a success if Composer says there were no updates, or if it updated packages without stopping with conflicts.
+If Composer says there were no updates, or if it updates packages without stopping with conflicts, your preparation was successful.

-At this stage you may get conflicts, which are a normal part of the procedure and no reason to worry.
+At this stage you may get conflicts, which are a normal part of the update procedure.

 The most common ones will be on